Free Shipping on orders over $100

 Most people use the terms hemp and marijuana interchangeably, but there is a big difference between the two plants.
 Marijuana is a species of the Cannabis sativa plant explicitly grown for its psychoactive properties.
 On the other hand, hemp is a variety of Cannabis sativa that contains only trace amounts of THC (up to 0.3%).

-The recent passage of the 2018 Farm Bill has opened up new opportunities for farmers to grow hemp and manufacturers to produce products made from its constituents, including THC.
+The recent passage of the 2018 Farm Bill has opened up new opportunities for farmers to grow hemp and manufacturers to produce products made from their constituents, including THC.

 Synthetic cannabinoids—those made in a lab and not extracted from hemp—remain illegal.
 Synthetic cannabinoids are dangerous and don’t have the same effects as naturally-derived cannabinoids [4].

-Though the legal landscape surrounding cannabis is remains complex, it’s clear that attitudes are changing and the plant is slowly but surely becoming more accepted.
+Though the legal landscape surrounding cannabis remains complex, it’s clear that attitudes are changing, and the plant is slowly but surely becoming more accepted.

 Are you searching for legal delta-9 THC products but don’t qualify for a medical cannabis license?